 or by e-mail: firstname.lastname@example.org

-In urgent cases also at short notice through the NCT outpatient clinics or day care units.
+In urgent cases also at short notice through the outpatient clinics or day care units of the NCT Heidelberg.

 Experienced psycho-oncology and psychosomatic counselors are available to care for and support tumor patients in the Psycho-oncology Outpatient Clinic: As an affected individual or relative, you can obtain comprehensive counseling and support in dealing with the disease and the challenges involved.